vlbin/aoc21/README.md

 # 🎄 λdvent of code 2021 🎄

-trying this out in haskell
+haskell solutions for advent of code 2021